bobmayuze/Borilliant_Sandwich/README.md

 ```

-2. Copy and paste the whole htdocs folder after delete the original one
+2. Copy and paste the whole htdocs folder after deleting the original one

 3. Start XAMPP
 For docker, after run